Virtual-World-RE/NeoGF/doltool/README.md

 doltool.py --analyse-action-replay source.dol -ini action_replay_list.ini
 ```

-Patch the dol data and text section using an action_replay.ini file containing write instructions (02/04 implemented yet).
+Patch the dol data and text section using an action_replay.ini file containing write instructions (00/02/04 implemented yet).
 If the virtual address of the ARCode doesn't match existing mapped data or text sections it raise an Exception.
 To avoid this exception use the -sr argument to auto remap dol offsets and create news data sections reserved for the patching process.
 ```
-doltool.py --patch-action-replay source.dol -ini action_replay_list.ini [-sr]
+doltool.py --patch-action-replay source.dol -ini action_replay_list.ini [-sr] -o patched.dol
 ```

 ## Action Replay ini file format